Causal Analysis for Robust Interpretability of Neural Networks: Applications

 \section{Applications}

 \paragraph{Repairing model accuracy} In many practical, real-world cases, we seek fast and effective ways to repair the model's behavior without requiring extensive retraining with large datasets.
 We can target the proposed explanation method to achieve this goal.
 Each causal explanatory graph measures the neurons' contributions to a specific class (or task) by intervening on the weights connecting the neurons to the class.
 More specifically, amortizing the strength of activation signals passing through particular paths that cause a drop in the model's performance or a wrong prediction.
 It is worth noting that this operation differs from model pruning since we only block these paths at inference time.
 Practically, we do this by masking out irrelevant weights (and filters for convolutional layers).
 The experiments show that our method can improve class prediction and correct wrong predictions.
-To illustrate these facts, we took the four models trained on ImageNet.
-We considered three representative classes and split the test sets between easy and hard samples.
-Easy samples are images that include relevant contexts of the object and refer to the correctly predicted inputs from each model.
-Hard samples are images missing some relevant contexts of the objects (e.g., cropped parts) or distracted by the presence of other labels making them misclassified.
+To illustrate these facts, we took the four models trained on ImageNet and considered 10 representative (animal) classes for evaluation in addition to the LeNet trained oon MNIST data.
 For each trained model, we select to mask out a portion of the irrelevant weights discovered by our method and evaluate how they perform on these samples.
-Figs \ref{fig:repair} (a-b) show test accuracy results under a varying portion of the masked weights in all layers.
-Fig \ref{fig:repair} (c) shows the absolute number of masked weights (averaged over all classes) for each portion.
+Figs \ref{fig:repair} shows test accuracy under a varying portion of the masked weights in all layers.